 In any insurance arrangement, there is always the risk of incurring a high cost claim.
 However, self-funding saves employers from those costs through the use of stop-loss insurance.
 This built-in insurance is designed to protect the employer in the case of a large claim and acts as a safety net to guard against large financial losses.
 Fully insured carriers take a similar approach to protect themselves from high cost claims, but with self-funding, the protection is specifically designed to protect the employer and to save them from high claim spending.

 - Saving the Savings

 At the end of a plan year, an employer is likely to find that they’ve built up good savings from paying for claims as incurred or from other cost-control methods.
 Unlike a fully insured plan where the savings are kept by the carrier, self-funded plans let the employer to carry over those savings to the next year for next year’s healthcare expenses.

 Self-Funding provides many avenues through which an employer can reduce their spending on healthcare costs.
 Because of these various methods, employers can realize strong savings which snowballs year after year.

-For help building an employee benefits package that starts you on the path to strong savings, contact us.
+For help building an employee benefits package that starts you on the path to strong savings, request a consultation.